Scituate MA Homes & Real Estate

 Scituate has two grass-covered town commons suitable for picnics or walks on a nice day.
 There are a number of waterfront and woodsy trails such as the AJ Maceachern Memorial Trail along Herring River and the Bates Lane Trails.
 Rivermoor Habitat Park and Conservation Park are beautiful areas as well as Cushing Memorial Park, the resting place for Chief Justice William Cushing who served on the first US Supreme Court from 1789 to 1819.
 He is known as the town’s greatest historical citizen.

 Overall, Scituate has a coastal suburban vibe and some vivacious town culture.
-It’s no secret it is a good spot to make your home.
 Although it’s not quick and easy to the highway, the train still makes Boston conveniently accessible.
 If you’re looking for unique harborside living, give Scituate a try.

 If you would like more information on any of these Scituate real estate listings, just click on a property to access the full details.
 From there, you can request more information or schedule a tour.
 And we'd be happy to provide you with disclosures, past sales history, dates and prices of properties which have recently sold nearby, and more, so just let us know how we can help!